jsdom/jsdom/Contributing.md

 ### Older tests

-Although ideally you should not need to worry about this, there are some tests that are, for legacy reasons, not in the right format: they use Mocha, but really should be web platform tests.
+Although ideally you should not need to worry about this, there are some tests that are, for legacy reasons, not in the right format: they use Mocha but should really be web platform tests.
 We're keeping them around for coverage until we can convert them.
 If you run `npm test`, you will get the full test suite, including these old tests.

 ## Benchmarks